• Skip to primary navigation

 Popping Amaranth

-Popping is the perfect way to access them.
+Popping amaranth is such an easy process.
 Plus, aside from heating the pan, this really only takes about 10 seconds- at the most.
 I should also note, ANY grain can be popped, but I chose amaranth for this one.

 Now, here's how to pop the grains- heat a heavy bottom pan over medium heat for about 5 minutes.